jipress/espresso/docs/README.md

 app.listen(3000);
 ```

-Although error handling is handled using a default error handler, it may sometime be necessary to tailor how the
+Although error handling is accomplished using a default error handler, it may sometime be necessary to tailor how the
 error is interpreted and transmitted back to the client.
-In such cases, the _IErrorHandler_ interface ia available for
+In such cases, the _IErrorHandler_ interface is available for
 use.

 ```bash